 I keep these lists in Evernote so that it’s easy for me to pull them up on my phone.
 It’s also easy to duplicate and modify these lists when necessary.

 I have a generic work to-do list as well as a generic home/pets list (again, in Evernote).
 The work list has things like making sure my regular duties are covered, weekly meetings canceled, out of office emails set up, etc. For home and pets, it’s all about setting up the animals’ medications, ensuring there’s enough food to last them while I’m gone, and double checking that there’s a pet sitter with a key for the whole time I’m away.
-I also make sure watches or cameras I’m taking are fully charged and my Kindle has the books I want downloaded, because I don’t go anywhere without books.
+I also make sure watches or cameras I’m taking are fully charged and my Kindle has the books I want saved, because I don’t go anywhere without books.

 One other document I hang onto — instructions for whomever is staying at the house.
 It has everything they need to know about the dogs, the pool, the AC, as well as emergency numbers (vets, neighbors, family, etc.).
 It’s a lot of information and it pretty much stays the same, so I keep it as a Word doc and just update it and print out a new copy as needed.
 If I had to write it all out every time … well, that would require a whole other line on my to-do list.